 Simple tips to help foster letter learning

-While developing a letter recognition routine might be overwhelming, you can follow simple steps to have a list on hand when you need it.
+Developing a letter recognition routine might be overwhelming.
+However, you can follow simple steps when you create a list on hand.
 Of course, planning a collection of activities takes time; set aside a few options that you know work in your bilingual preschool class.

 Related: Free Bilingual Language Worksheets

-- Class library with various board or storybooks on different topics
+- Create a class library with various board or storybooks on different topics

 - Cut out letters from packaging to help children with first name writing